lenyjsfpersonal/nmrs/README.md

 # nmrs
-# just a simple readme file
+# a repository to store script that calculate reliability rate for nmrs design